RESQUE-Framework/website/README.md

 - Explicate the "menu approach"
 - Show recommended paragraph in job ad
+- cf. Lange et al.: Commit to weights and indicator sets when publishing the job ad; we recommend to publish the weights and indicators along with the ad.
 - Instructions for applicants
 - How to aggregate the xlsx files

+### ...as tenure track committees

+TODO

 ### ... as applicants